lgw2/lgw2.github.io/_teaching/csci132-fall-2022/labs/lab7.md

 ### Part 2

 Write a `get(int index)` method for `SinglyLinkedList` that returns the value held at the node at the given index.
-If there is no nodoe at that index,(i,.e., the index is too big or is negative), return `null`.
+If there is no node at that index (i,.e., the index is too big or is negative), return `null`.

 ## Sample run